Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Crop rotation, pruning, cueva, and drip irrigation can help with this disease.

 You can also make a homemade tomato blight spray.
-Combine one teaspoon of baking soda, liquid soap, and a quart of warm water.
+Combine 1 teaspoon of baking soda with liquid soap and 1 quart of warm water.
 Spray the solution on the affected plants.

 8. Late Blight